patonlab/BDE-db2/README.md

 ## 1. Environment for BDE prediction
 Create and activate the environment.
-All required python packages are wrapped in this `2D.yml` file.
+All required python packages are wrapped in this `2D.yml` file (Linux).

 ```
 cd Example-BDE-prediction/